wothke/uade-2.13/emscripten/README.md

 an 'uade' subfolder and copy the "players" and "amigasrc" sub-folders into it - also create a 'songs' folder here to hold the music files.
 A running example can be found here: http://www.wothke.ch/webuade

+Known pitfall: When using FTP to upload the files to some server, make sure to use "binary mode" for the files in the "uade/players" folder (otherwise some of them will get damaged)!

 ## Dependencies
 The current version requires version 1.02 (older versions will not support WebAssembly) of my https://github.com/wothke/webaudio-player.